canadadev/site/content/service/discounts.md

 ### Benefits of Discounts

 1. Save money
-2. Do business with trusted and vetted suppliers
+2. Do business with trusted suppliers

 ## CanadaDev Suppliers